Philip Stanhope, 5th Earl Stanhope: Writings

 A further little work was The Forty-Five a narrative of the Jacobite rising of 1745 extracted from his "History of England."
 A new edition of this work was published in London by John Murray, Albemarle St., in 1869, which includes some letters of Prince Charles Edward Stuart.

 The two histories and the Life of William Pitt were considered of great importance on account of Stanhope's unique access to manuscript authorities on Pitt the Elder's life.
 His records of the Duke of Wellington's remarks during his frequent visits were also considered of great use to the historian as a substitute for Wellington's never-written memoirs.
 They were secretly transcribed because of Wellington's famous antagonism to the "truth" of recollected history.
 He also edited the letters that his distant cousin, Philip Stanhope, 4th Earl of Chesterfield, had written to his natural son, Philip.
 They were published between 1845 and 1853.

 Stanhope's position as an historian was already established when he succeeded to the earldom in 1855, and in 1872 he was made an honorary associate of the Institute of France.

 Family

-Lord Stanhope married Emily Harriet, daughter of General Sir Edward Kerrison, 1st Baronet, in 1834.
+Lord Stanhope married Emily Harriet Kerrison, daughter of General Sir Edward Kerrison, 1st Baronet, in 1834.
 She died in December 1873.
 They had four sons and one daughter: